-Avast purchased Jumpshot in 2013 and the division soon became a source for companies to receive information and understand customers’ online behavior.
-As this article states, “basically, Jumpshot let you understand how people navigate the internet—anywhere from Google to Hulu to Amazon.”
+Avast purchased Jumpshot in 2013.
+The division soon became a source for companies to receive information and understand customers’ online behavior.
+As this article states, “Jumpshot lets you understand how people navigate the internet—anywhere from Google to Hulu to Amazon.”

 As Jumpshot was such a helpful resource for many companies, the news of its shut down came as a surprise for many.
 Avast decided to close down their division because of a privacy-related scandal that led their stock to sink.
-The company mentioned that the division would be closed, as “the data collection business is not in line with our privacy priorities as a company in 2020 and beyond.”
+The company mentioned that the division would be closed as “the data collection business is not in line with our privacy priorities as a company in 2020 and beyond.”

 There is a very informative article by Rand Fishkin, diving into the different ways the closure of Jumpshot will greatly affect the web.
-We invite you to check it out and read about the specific ways in can affect your work.
+We invite you to check it out and read about the specific ways it can affect your work.

 The biggest loser here may be Ahrefs, a classic tool for PPC and SEO.
 Their data hasn’t been updated since January.
 Why is this?
 Well, Jumpshot was their primary data source.
-So, without Jumpshot, they are…in trouble.
+So, without Jumpshot, they are in trouble.

 Compare this problem to their key competitor, SEMRush.
 They seem to be less affected, still growing, and their data is still updated.
 Unlike Ahrefs, SEMRush has a variety of data sources.

 The closing of Jumpshot comes with an important lesson: always have multiple data sources.
 Be sure to keep your options open to prevent your company from being in trouble like SEMRush.